 About the Jubilee Pool Stories project

 Jubilee Pool is the UK's largest surviving open air, tidal swimming pool and is situated in Penzance, Cornwall.
-Much loved since it opened in 1935, the striking Grade II listed lido stirs vivid memories for a wide cross-section of people and represents a wealth of unrecorded and un-interpreted social and community history.
+Much loved since it opened in 1935, the striking Grade II listed lido stirs vivid memories for a wide cross-section of people and holds a wealth of social and community history.

-To keep informed, visit www.awen.org.uk and sign up for the awen newsletter.
+To keep informed of further awen projects, visit www.awen.org.uk and sign up for the awen newsletter.

 This project is made possible with funding by: